proadarsh/accenture_data_analyst_job_simulation/README (1).md

 Top 5 categories with the largest popularity.

 Cleaned the data by:

-+ Removing rows that have values that are missing,
+Eliminating rows containing missing values,
-+ Changing the data type of some values within a column, and
-+ Removing columns that are not relevant to this task.
+Adjusting the data type of specific values within columns, and Omitting columns unrelated to this task.

-Created a final data set by merging three tables together: Reaction, Content, and Reaction Types data sets.
+I compiled a consolidated dataset by merging three tables: Reaction, Content, and Reaction Types.
-Performed data modeling by merging the three data sets, using the VLOOKUP formula.
+Conducted data modeling by merging these datasets, employing the VLOOKUP formula.
-Figured out the Top 5 performing categories aggregating the total scores by category, using the SUMIF formula
+Determined the Top 5 performing categories by aggregating total scores per category, utilizing the SUMIF formula.

 ## Task 3: Data Visualization & Storytelling

-Brought the data to life and extracted valuable insights for the business.
-Built a PowerPoint presentation to organize the findings on Social Buzz's content performance.
-Using PivotTables, created data charts that effectively illustrate the data analysis.
+I animated the data and extracted valuable business insights.
+Constructed a PowerPoint presentation to structure the discoveries regarding Social Buzz's content performance.
+Utilizing PivotTables, crafted data charts that vividly depict the data analysis.
-Some of the interesting insights that were shared include:
+Among the intriguing insights shared were:

 + How many unique categories are there?
 + How many reactions are there to the most popular category?